*Special Discount for the panel discussion on September 25th**

 For the final class we will host a compelling panel discussion with chefs and farmers.
 This conversation will examine how people are innovating to make local food systems happen everyday.
 We will discuss some key innovations implemented by both farmers and chefs, while also delving into the existing barriers that need to be addressed.

-Restaurant Chefs – Greg Leon, Amilinda – AJ Dixon, Lazy Susan
+Restaurant Chef – Greg Leon, Amilinda – Caitlin Cullen, The Tandem

 Institution Chefs – Jack Kaestner, MATC – Charlotte Litjens, Sustainable Kitchens